 The capital of Latin American cooking, it’s the perfect place to taste ceviche.
 Its particular geography and cultural diversity has created a complex culinary experience with Spanish, indigenous, and Asian influences.
 This vast country is a paradise for the active traveler.
 Giant sand dunes, chiseled peaks and Pacific breaks lie just a few kilometers away from Lima.

 Peru is a country of ancient ceremonies, exquisite ceviche and history.
 Travellers will enjoy well-known seafood restaurants in Lima, discover palaces of the Inca Civilization in Machu Picchu and get lost in the colonial city of Cuzco (declared a UNESCO World Heritage Site).
+These destinations are must-sees for any Perú visit.

 Lima is the capital of Peru, the starting point for almost all trips within the country and a must-see spot on a tour to Peru.
 It is located by the Pacific Coast and provides all kinds of facilities for major cities.
 In the Colonial Era, it was the seat of the viceroyalty and thus became the most powerful city in South America.
 Nowadays, its foreign and native heritage coexist with its colonial buildings with the many archaeological sites (located in the south of the city, on the way to the Sacred City of Caral), and the beautiful Peruvian beaches.
 Treat yourself to seafood in this city that offers some of the best restaurants in South America.
 Miraflores is a great neighborhood to stay, lovely and safe with a view of the Pacific Ocean, offers parks and outdoor spaces, all sorts of restaurants and bars, entertainment, shopping, and more.
 For all these reasons and attractions, you cannot leave this city aside on your tours in Peru.